-The high variability in the percentage of time identified as anomalies (Fig. 3a) might reflect the quality of the time series that the evaluators had to analyse, which may be heterogeneous among the 611 stations.
-Another explanation could be that this variability reflects differences in the level of expectations of the evaluators, therefore suggesting that the individ-
+The high variability in the percentage of time identified as anomaly (Figure 3, a) might reflect the quality of the time series that the evaluators had to analyze, which may be heterogeneous among the 611 stations.
+Another explanation could be that this variability reflects differences in the level of expectations of the evaluators, therefore suggesting that the individual

-Figure 6.
-Distribution of (a) length of initial observed streamflow time series and cleaned observed streamflow time series, and (b) percentage of time identified as anomalies using the union of anomalies by station.
-Statistics are displayed by box plots, where the lower and upper hinges correspond to the 25th and 75th quantiles, the vertical bar is the median, the upper and lower whiskers extend up to 1.5 times the interquartile distance from the 25th and 75th quantiles, and the dots are the outliers beyond the end of the whiskers.
-The dashed blue line relates to the mean of each population.
+Figure 7.
+Change rates of hydrological indicators after cleaning the anomalies from the streamflow time series relative to indicators calculated with the initial streamflow time series. (a) is the distribution of the change rates for quantiles (1, 5, 50, 95, and 99th), low-flow indicators (QMNA5 and VCN305), and a high-flow indicator (QJXA10), and (b) is the distribution of the change rates of monthly mean streamflows.
+Statistics are displayed by boxplots where the lower and upper hinges correspond to the 25th and 75th quantiles, the vertical bar is the median, the upper and lower whiskers extend up to 1.5 times the interquartile distance from the 25th and 75th quantiles, and the dots are the outliers beyond the end of the whiskers.

-ual subjectivity is high during visual inspection of streamflow time series.
-This variability seems to stabilize for the evaluators who analysed more than 40 stations, which raises two questions: is it related to the variability of the quality of the station time series that is better estimated over 40 stations analysed?
+subjectivity is high during visual inspection of streamflow time series.
+This variability seems to stabilize for the evaluators who analyzed more than 40 stations, which raises two questions: Is it related to the variability of the quality of the station time series that lowers is better estimated over 40 stations analyzed?
 Did the evaluators gain experience in visual inspection during the operation, so that their expertise converged toward a value similar to that of other evaluators?

-The low overall values of inter-evaluator agreement (Fig. 3b) reflect the high subjectivity in evaluators that makes the identification of anomalies highly challenging.
-This is true for the identification of the timing of anomalies, although including a margin of 3 or 7 d on the start and end date slightly increased the inter-evaluator agreement to 15 % and 17 %, respectively.
-The subjectivity of evaluators also reflects in the attribution of a type of anomaly as shown by the high proportions of "other" and disagreement types of anomaly identified (Fig. 5a) and by the low percentage of self-association of type of anomaly (Fig. 4).
+The low overall values of inter-evaluator agreement (Figure 3, b) reflect the high subjectivity in evaluators that makes the identification of anomalies highly challenging.
+This is true for the identification of the timing , but also for of anomalies, although including a margin of three or seven days on the start and end date slightly increased the inter-evaluator agreement to 15 and 17 %, respectively.
+The subjectivity of evaluators also reflects in the attribution of a type of anomaly as shown by the high proportions of "other" and disagreement types of anomaly identified (Figure 5, a), and by the low percentage of self-association of type of anomaly (Figure 4).
 It seems that each evaluator has their own intuition of what is a proper time series of streamflow and what type of anomaly is identified.
 This subjectivity might reflect the variety of expertise or the level of expectations of hydrologists.
-One might be more focused on flood events, thus looking more at highflow periods.
+One might be more focused on flood events, thus looking more at high-flow periods.
 Another might be more interested in groundwater flows and the seasonality of the streamflow dynamics.
 And yet another might be more interested in droughts, thus looking for the low-flow dynamics.
 The subjectivity of hydrologists has also been observed during visual evaluations of model performance (Alexandrov et al., 2011; Crochemore et al., 2015; Melsen, 2022) and of groundwater hydrographs (Barthel et al., 2022).

-Some anomalies appeared easier to identify than others, such as linear interpolation and noise (Fig. 5a).
-One reason that may explain why linear interpolation and noise were the most represented anomalies is that they can last for weeks or months, while point anomalies and drops may last a few days (mean length of 22 and 73 d for linear interpolation and noise, respectively), which should also make them easier to detect, even though the inter-evaluator agreement for linear interpolation was only 20 % (Fig. 4).
+Some anomalies appeared easier to identify than others, such as linear interpolation and noise (Figure 5, a).
+One reason that may explain why linear interpolation and noise were the most represented anomalies is that they can last for weeks or months, while point anomaly and drops may last a few days (mean length of 22 and 73 days for linear interpolation and noise, respectively), which should also make them easier to detect, even though the inter-evaluator agreement for linear interpolation was only 20 % (Figure 4).